iotempire/iotempower/doc/first-node.rst

 have to change the config (in the file ``node.conf`` in your node folder) to NodeMCU.

-If you are in the classroom, your devices will be pre-flashed with the IoT empower firmware on them.
+If you are in the classroom, your devices will be pre-flashed with the IoTempower firmware on them.
 If not please go to this page `First Flash page <pre-flash.rst>`_ on your Raspberry Pi to pre-flash your device.